FuelLabs/fuels-rs/docs/src/getting-started/setup.md

 ## The Fuel Rust SDK source code

 Another way to experience the SDK is to look at the source code.
-The `packages/fuels/tests/harness.rs` file is full of integration tests that go through almost all aspects of the SDK.
+The `packages/fuels/tests/` folder is full of integration tests that go through almost all aspects of the SDK.

 > **Note** Before running the tests, we need to build all the Sway test projects.
 The SDK has a binary that will go through all projects and build them for us.
 You can use it with the following command.